Skip to content

 • Mutual fund redemptions treated as undisclosed income

-• Missing Schedule FA for historical RNOR/Resident years
+• Missing for historical /Resident years

 How to check if your notice is vulnerable

 Don't just ignore the notice.
 That's not how it works.
 You have to raise the jurisdictional objection in the reply or via a writ.
-Silence doesn't cancel the notice — it lets the proceedings continue.
+Silence doesn't cancel the notice, it lets the proceedings continue.

 The wider point: Finance Act 2024 also shrank the window